karma-runner/karma-runner.github.com/src/content/0.12/01-configuration-file.md

 ## Overview
-**In order to serve you well, Karma needs to know about your project in order to test it and this is done via a configuration file.
-This page explains how to create such a configuration file.**
+In order to serve you well, Karma needs to know about your project in order to test it and this is done via a configuration file.
+This page lists all the available configuration options.

+Note: The easiest way to generate initial configuration is using `karma init` command.

 Note: Most of the framework adapters, reporters, preprocessors and launchers needs to be loaded as [plugins].